Does My Vehicle Qualify for GoShare?

 Most after-market accessories will not disqualify your vehicle from the GoShare platform.
 However, if modifications to your vehicle impact cargo space or shorten bed-length, you may be asked to reclassify your application to that of a courier.

 If you have a hard cap installed on your pickup truck, you may still apply for the GoShare platform.
 Please read project descriptions carefully and do not accept any projects that would not fit in your truck bed.

-Vehicles must have a model year that is within 15 years of the current calendar year when the applicant applies to GoShare.
-In 2020, that would be a model 2005 or newer.
+Vehicles must have a model year of 2002 or newer.
 This is an insurance requirement and we are not able to make exceptions, even for excellently maintained vehicles.